-Shana Inofuentes (Aymara/Ashkenazi) is a digital communications strategist and social venture founder with nearly two decades of experience in the corporate, social impact, and performing arts worlds.
-She belongs to the 2021 Georgetown Entrepreneurship Summer Launch Incubator cohort.
+Shana Inofuentes (Aymara/Ashkenazi) is a skilled communications strategist with two decades of experience in the corporate, social impact, and performing arts worlds.
+Her cultural competency across new domestic and global market audiences is particularly invaluable.
+Shana belonged to the Georgetown Entrepreneurship Summer Launch Incubator 2021 cohort.

-Before that, Shana was at Running Strong for American Indian Youth, administering grants and programs in Indian Country.
-There, she worked alongside Olympic gold medalist Billy Mills (Oglala Lakota) to establish and manage an official charity team at the Marine Corps Marathon.
+Before that, Shana was at Running Strong for American Indian Youth, helping to administer grants and programs in Indian Country.
+She wrote publications for supporters and worked alongside Olympic gold medalist Billy Mills (Oglala Lakota) to establish and manage an official charity team at the Marine Corps Marathon.

-Active in her local Bolivian community, she has served in leadership and principal dancer roles, taught folkloric dance to hundreds of youth, directed choreography, composed music, and has won 8 first or second-place titles in national competitions.
+In her local Bolivian-American community, Shana has volunteered extensively in leadership and principal dancer roles, taught folkloric dance to hundreds of youth, directed choreography, composed music, and has won 8 first or second-place titles in related national competitions.
 Highlights include a televised performance in the 2011 Macy’s Thanksgiving Day Parade.
+The culmination of Shana’s community support was the founding of The Quechua Project, an innovative way to help English-speaking youth of the Quechua diaspora remain multilingual.

-Shana received a B.A. from Columbia College, Columbia University, and an M.A. from Georgetown University’s Communication, Culture, and Technology program, where she explored communications strategy for social impact in a future greatly changed by technology.
-When not dancing, Shana can be found practicing her pour-over coffee technique, researching Andean colonial archives, and enjoying time with her family and community.
+Shana received a B.A. from Columbia College, Columbia University, and an M.A. from Georgetown University in Communication, Culture, and Technology, where she explored strategies for societal good in futures where technology enormously transforms the communication landscape.
+Shana enjoys the outdoors, researching archives, and family time.

-Languages: native fluency in English and Spanish, written and spoken; heritage familiarity with Aymara, Hebrew, and Quechua; intermediate Portuguese.
+Languages: native fluency in English and Spanish, both written and spoken; beginning Aymara teacher; heritage familiarity with Hebrew and Quechua; Portuguese reading comprehension.

 What People Say